Alex-Huleatt/wolfssl-examples/dtls/tutorial-udp-dtls.md

 ###Section 2:

 ####2.1.
 Enable DTLS
-As stated in chapter 4 of the CyaSSL manual, DTLS is enabled by using the --enable-dtls build option when building CyaSSL.
+As stated in chapter 4 of the wolfSSL manual, DTLS is enabled by using the --enable-dtls build option when building wolfSSL.
 If you have not done so, this should be your first step.

-####2.2.
-CyaSSL Tutorial
+####2.2. wolfSSL Tutorial
-Walk through chapter 11 in the CyaSSL tutorial.
+Walk through chapter 11 in the wolfSSL tutorial.
 Follow the guides for TLS/SSL using the correct CyaDTLS client method.
 A few adjustments for dtls:

 ####2.2.1.
 Make sure you have the correct port defined in your program, i.e.,